 Autism spectrum disorder is a developmental disability.
-Approximately one in 68 children have received this medical diagnosis, according to the Centers for Disease Control and Prevention.
-This statistic derived from a study conducted in 2010 on 8-year-old children living in different communities in the United States.
+Approximately one in 44 children have received this medical diagnosis, according to the Centers for Disease Control and Prevention.
+This statistic derived from a study conducted in 2018 on 8-year-old children living in different communities in the United States.
+This compared to the 1 in 54 individuals diagnosed with autism in 2016.
 When parents have a child with this diagnosis, they usually need support and information to navigate the process of caring for the youngster.

 People with autism usually display common symptoms.
 These characteristics can include difficulties with social interaction.
 Often, people will show a diminished ability to communicate both verbally and nonverbally with others.
 It is also common for people with autism to display unusual or repetitive behaviors such as making certain sounds or repeating movements.
 Interest in activities and hobbies may also be reduced for people with autism spectrum disorder.

 Researchers are exploring autism spectrum disorders to determine the cause of this disability.
 Presently, scientists have not determined a singular issue that causes this problem.
 People who develop this disability may do so because of a combination of factors, including heredity: Autism may occur with higher prevalence in some families.
 It's possible that issues could occur during pregnancy or childbirth that make a child more likely to develop autism.